SAIKIRANN226/AWS_DevOps_Notes/Terraform/Overview.md

 ### Session-25
-- What is terraform and why it is used ?
+- What is terraform & why it is used ?
 In how many ways we configured our project ?
-Why we prefer ansible as configuration management while configuring the big project, another name of ansible ?
+Why we prefer ansible as configuration management while configuring the big project ?
+Another name of ansible ?
 - Why we din't prefer manual configuration over ansible and shellscript ?
 - What are the advantages of terraform ?
 V,C,A,I,C,A,M,H
 - What is Inventory management in terraform ?
-It is about tracking all the infrastructure resources it provisions and manages.
-This is done through the Terraform state file (Terraform.tfstate).
+It is about tracking all the infrastructure resources which terraform provisions and manages using terraform state file (Terraform.tfstate).
 This state file acts like a inventory.
 When you terraform plan or apply.
 It will compare your desired state with current state.
-- What is declarative in terraform and How to install terraform and setup ?
+- What is declarative in terraform and How to install terraform & setup ?
 - Install "hashicorp terraform extension" to get colors.
 - How to get authentication to AWS to push the created infra ? "aws CLI install"
 - You can install aws cli in two ways ?
-One is regular method of downloading aws cli software and run the file in windows laptop and another one is just run the shown commands in cmd.
+One is regular method of downloading aws cli software and run the file in windows laptop & another one is just run the shown commands in cmd.
 - How to test wether the aws CLI is installed or not in cmd & gitbash ? "aws --version"
 - If credentials are not found, then "aws configure" Before that you need to create terraform administrator user in IAM ?